haoxuhao/haoxuhao.github.io/index.md

-Hi, I am *Hao Xu*,  I am currently a softerware engineer at Pinduoduo, mainly working on GPU-related performance engineering for recommendation models.
-Before that, I obtained the bachelor and master's degrees from department of automation, Southeast University, Nanjing China, where I researched on the evolutionary multitasking and computer vision.
+Hi, I am *Hao Xu*,  I am currently a first year PhD student at NJIT .
+Before that, I worked as a softerware engineer at Pinduoduo, mainly working on GPU-related performance engineering for recommendation models.
+I obtained the bachelor and master's degrees from department of automation, Southeast University, China.
 Here's the [CV](other/files/cv.pdf).

 ## Publications

-- **Evolutionary Multitasking**: H. Xu, A. K. Qin and S. Xia, "Evolutionary Multi-task Optimization with Adaptive Knowledge Transfer," IEEE Transactions on Evolutionary Computation, doi: 10.1109/TEVC.2021.3107435.
+- **H. Xu**, A. K. Qin and S. Xia, "Evolutionary Multi-task Optimization with Adaptive Knowledge Transfer," IEEE Transactions on Evolutionary Computation, doi: 10.1109/TEVC.2021.3107435.
-- **Crowd density estimation**: H. Xu, C. Zheng, Y. Nie and S. Xia, "Crowd Counting with Segmentation Map Guidance," 2019 Chinese Control Conference (CCC), 2019, pp. 7716-7721.
+- **H. Xu**, C. Zheng, Y. Nie and S. Xia, "Crowd Counting with Segmentation Map Guidance," 2019 Chinese Control Conference (CCC), 2019, pp. 7716-7721.

 ## Work